iDevBrandon/coding-interview/README.md

 Write a simple CV to explain who you are.

 Show what you have done so far with Github.
-For me, i will make oxinion/dividendKing/RoboTaxi full stack apps
+For me, i will make oxinion & DividendDB full stack apps

 ## useful articles